helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 These are messages originating from a parachain and destined for the Relay Chain.

-- Listen for the `messageQueue.Processed` system event on the Polkadot Relay Chain.
+- Listen for the `messageQueue.Processed` (for XCM v3, v4 and v5) or `ump.ExecutedUpward` (for other XCM versions) system event on the Polkadot Relay Chain.
 - What to index from the event:
     - **message_id**: A unique identifier for the message.
 This is crucial for tracing.
     - **origin**: The parachain_id from which the message originated along with message type.